webplatform/docs/tutorials/css_animations/index.md

  div.animate { -webkit-animation-name: sequence; }

-Once the ''animate'' class is applied, simply reapplying it has no effect, because the animation's name has to actualy change its value.
+Once the ''animate'' class is applied, simply reapplying it has no effect, because the animation's name has to actually change its value.
 The same is true when applying the property directly to the element.
 The first button below only works once, but the second can be repeated because it responds to asynchronous mouse or touch input: